 - Technical Services & Radio Communications

-- Answer all 9-1-1 calls within York County
+- Answers all 9-1-1 calls within York County

-- Dispatch and coordinate all of the York County Sheriff's Office’s and Tega Cay Police Department’s calls for service
+- Dispatches and coordinates all of the York County Sheriff's Office’s calls for service

-- Dispatch and coordinate calls for service for the (18) county and municipal fire departments, (3) Emergency Medical Services, and the Coroner’s Office
+- Dispatches and coordinates all calls for service for the (19) county and municipal fire departments, (3) Emergency Medical Services, and the Coroner’s Office

-- Provide 800 megahertz mobile communications network and technical services to all first responders in York County.
+- Provides 800 megahertz mobile communications network and technical services to all first responders in York County

 - Initial and continuing education for staff and partner agencies

-- Serve as the county's 24-hour warning point for emergency notification from the National Weather Service, Catawba Nuclear Station, and the South Carolina Emergency Management Division
+- Serves as the county's 24-hour warning point for emergency notification from the National Weather Service, Catawba Nuclear Station, and the South Carolina Emergency Management Division

-- Provide after business hours answering and dispatching services for Animal Control, the Department of Social Services, Office of Fire Safety, Office of Emergency Management and the American Red Cross
+- Provides after hours support by answering and dispatching York County Offices of Animal Control, Emergency Management, Department of Fire Safety, along with the Department of Social Services, and the American Red Cross

 Association of Public-Safety Communications Officials (APCO) - Training Program Certification